U.S. states plow ahead with reopening; Trump warns death toll could hit 100,000

 But Democratic Governor Jared Polis of Colorado on Monday said that residents could not be kept at home indefinitely.
 "Stay-at-home is so unsustainable," Polis told FOX News's "Fox and Friends" program, adding that he hoped his state's partial reopening that began on April 27 could help ease the burden on state unemployment benefit filings.

 On Saturday, thousands of people gathered on the National Mall in Washington to view a U.S. Navy flyover to honor healthcare workers and others battling the pandemic.
-In New York City, the warmest weather yet this spring caused picnickers and sunbathers to flock to green spaces in Manhattan.
+In New York City, the warmest weather this spring caused picnickers and sunbathers to flock to green spaces.
 Photos on social media showed crowded conditions at the Christopher Street Pier in Greenwich Village and other open spaces.

 Last week, California ordered beaches in Orange County to close, after crowds defied public health guidelines to throng the popular shoreline.
 Police in the county's Huntington Beach said people were complying on Sunday.
-In a break from tradition caused by the coronavirus pandemic, the U.S. Supreme Court on Monday for the first time heard arguments in a case by teleconference - and even typically silent Justice Clarence Thomas asked questions.
+In a break from tradition caused by the coronavirus pandemic, the Supreme Court heard arguments in a case by teleconference open to the public - and even typically silent Justice Clarence Thomas asked questions.

 ALSO READ